6 Scanning a System

 Note

-If VMware ESXi is the virtual environment in use, configure the settings displayed on the page Gateways under Configurations for Environment.
+If VMware ESXi is used, configure the settings displayed on the page Gateways under Configurations for Environment.

 Note

-If a network is to be scanned in which the scanner is not located, network routing can be used.
+If a network is to be scanned in which the scanner is not located, network routing can be used as described in steps 20-23.

 The metric is important if there are multiple routes for the same target network.
 In this case, the best route is the one with the smallest metric value.